 Rule 4.10.a.
 Use of notes.
 Witnesses are not permitted to use notes while testifying at trial.

 Attorneys may use notes in presenting their case.
-Attorneys may consult with each other at counsel table verbally (or using texting on silent if physically separated) or through the use of notes.
-The use of laptops, iPads, or any other electronic devices is not prohibited during online competition.
+Attorneys may consult with each other at counsel table verbally or through the use of notes.
+The use of laptops, iPads, or any other electronic devices for ANY purpose, including attorney notes, is prohibited, UNLESS a specific exemption has been granted by the NCMTP for accommodation purposes (visual impairment, etc.).